gerlad/infochimpy/README.md

 > [result]

 #### Available API commands

+##### Twitter calls

-* _trstrank_        gets the trstrank and trstquotient for a given Twitter user
+* _trstrank_        - gets the trstrank and trstquotient for a given Twitter user
-* _stronglinks_     finds all of the Strong Links of a given Twitter user
+* _stronglinks_     - finds all of the Strong Links of a given Twitter user
-* _influence_       finds the level of inﬂuence for a given Twitter use
+* _influence_       - finds the level of inﬂuence for a given Twitter use
-* _wordbag_         finds the words most associated with a given Twitter use
+* _wordbag_         - finds the words most associated with a given Twitter use
-* _word_stats_      gets basic statistics associated with a given word on Twitter
+* _word_stats_      - gets basic statistics associated with a given word on Twitter
-* _conversations_   create data frame of recent conversations between two Twitter user
+* _conversations_   - create data frame of recent conversations between two Twitter user

+#####  Digital Element calls (see [here](http://api.infochimps.com/describe/web/an/de/))

-* _demographics_    gather demographic data for a given IP address from the U.S. Census
+* _demographics_    - gather demographic data for a given IP address from the U.S. Census
-* _ip_geo_          IP address geo-location
+* _ip_geo_          - IP address geo-location
-* _census_          gathers U.S. Census data for a given IP address
+* _census_          - gathers U.S. Census data for a given IP address
-* _domain_          returns domain information for a given domain

 For more information on the Infochimps API see http://api.infochimps.com/.

 #### Installation

-If you haven't already we suggest you make use of pip.
-Following is an example environment for infochimpy.
+If you haven't yet we suggest you use pip.
+Following is an example virtual environment for infochimpy.

 _Install pip:_